 Barry also founded Kids for Kobe, a charity established to assist children who suffered from the Kobe Earthquake in 1995.
-He is active in supporting various community, health, education and charitable organizations throughout Canada.
+He is active in supporting various community, health, education and charitable organizations.

 He has appeared on several TV shows and enjoys conducting sushi making classes, together with his Chefs, in the making, history, etiquette and culture of Japanese Cuisine.

 In November of 2022, in recognition of his many efforts to build bridges between the cultures of Japan and Canada, Barry was conferred with the Foreign Minister's Commendation by Japanese Consul-General in Toronto Sasayama Takuya.

 To say that Daniel has grown up in therestaurant business would be an understatement.
 From early days being picked up from school and brought to the restaurant to do homework, Daniel has had a front row seat in the many evolutions of EDO over the years.

 With that history and experience in mind, Daniel has taken his professional experiences from outside of EDO, his knowledge of the EDO history and culture, and is working with Barry and the rest of the executive management team to build new paths for EDO for the future.